tomdeabreucodes/tdblog/content/posts/general-purpose-stock-checker.md

 +++

 ## The Problem
-Most good e-commerce websites will have a built in feature to remind you when a product is back in stock.
-This is the ideal scenario when there's a popular product you want to get next time it comes availble.
+Most good e-commerce websites will have a built-in feature to remind you when a product is back in stock.
+This is the ideal scenario when there's a popular product you want to get next time it becomes available.
 Just plug in your email or mobile number, and get a ping when the stock is replenished.
-While this is the standard, it isn't always an option, which is where I found myself when trying to get my hands on a Kensington track ball last year.
+While this is the standard, it isn't always an option, which is where I found myself when trying to get my hands on a Kensington trackball last year.

 I was frustrated, as there was no clear information about when this product would be coming to my region.
 With this type of product I didn't expect a huge release or a large amount of stock, so I wanted to try and get one as soon as it was available.
-Conflicting with this goal was the fact that I did not want to sink my time into checking and remembering to look at their website, especially because no estimate timeline was provided.
+Conflicting with this goal was the fact that I did not want to sink my time into checking and remembering to look at their website, especially because no estimated timeline was provided.

 Naturally, I wondered if there was a straightforward solution to this with code.

 ## The Solution
-In order to address this problem, I decided to create a stock checker which would regularly check the website for me in the background and automatically email me once the page had gone live.
+To address this problem, I decided to create a stock checker which would regularly check the website for me in the background and automatically email me once the page had gone live.
 ### Python Script
 To achieve this, it mainly relied on two pillars.
 The most important of which is **Selenium**, a browser automation module available in Python and several other languages.
 Via Selenium I would automate the process of accessing the product page and checking for the presence of a "Where to buy" button.
 From researching other product pages, this seemed to be the consistent signal of a live product which was in-stock.